 I think it’s safe to say that many gamers will have fond memories of Spiderman 2 on PS2, Xbox and Gamecube.
 It was the first game for many people that really made them feel like they were in a large living, breathing city: and the game is highly regarded for how it deals with Spiderman’s Web-slinging, the quality of which games have failed to replicate ever since.
-But now we have a new contender for it in Insomniac’s adaption of our friendly neighborhood Spiderman, in Marvel’s Spiderman on PS4.
+But now we have a new contender for it, in Insomniac’s adaption of our friendly neighborhood Spiderman, Marvel’s Spiderman on PS4.

 The gameplay is satisfying, but the combat borrows heavily from the Batman Arkham series.
 It follows the system of having both a punch and dodge system.
 Instead of blue/yellow/red lighting above Batman’s head, you’ll see a white semicircle “spider-sense” above Spider man’s head whenever you need to dodge out of the way of something.
-Thankfully, they have put their spin on it.
+Thankfully, they have put their own spin on it.
 Instead of the dodge button being an easy counter, you are still required to choose which direction you dodge in.
 If you’re not careful about this, that you can be still hit by certain attacks.
-You can also press Triangle to grapple yourself to enemy with your web-shooters.
+You can also press Triangle to grapple yourself to enemies with your web-shooters.
 Later on you can even get an upgrade that allows you to throw them at other goons when you uppercut them into the air.
 Enemy types are incredibly varied, the obligatory melee and heavy enemies, some goons with guns, rocket-launchers, but also swords, whips, jet-packs and super-natural powers make an appearance.

 Web-slinging, dodging and attacking also charge up whats called your “Focus Meter”, This allows you to use special finishers on enemies, or drain it to heal yourself when in a bind.
-Spiderman’s suits also carry with them special mods that affect damage you inflict, or give you certain bonuses, in addition to super moves that can trigger after a cool-down period.
+Spiderman’s suits also carry with them special mods that affect damage you inflict, or give you certain bonuses, in addition to super moves that you can trigger after a cool-down period.
 One generates your focus meter for a short period of time, another stops enemies for calling for backup, and one other one can deal a bunch of damage with a large energy blast to surrounding enemies.

 Stealth is again inspired by the Batman Arkham games.
-You perch on the edge buildings, structural supports or lamp-posts, and begin cocooning them in web, dangling them from the aforementioned ledge.
+You perch on the edge of buildings, structural supports or lamp-posts, and begin cocooning them in web, dangling them from the aforementioned ledge.
 The differences are that you can grapple yourself to enemies, sometimes knocking them out in one hit.
 You can also use a myriad of gadgets to create distractions, stealthily attack enemies, or aid you in combat.
 In addition to this, You can also use crawling on the walls and ceilings to your advantage, although the game does a bad job of teaching you how to climb walls.

 To break up the punch ups, you’ll also play through mandatory stealth missions as both MJ and Miles Morales.
 MJ’s sections I adored, but I detested Miles’ gameplay by the end.
-MJ has these really intriguing stealth sections in which she’ll do her own digging into the Demon’s or for other bits of information to aid Peter.
-There’s a nice drip feed of mechanics as the sections go on, beginning with really basic cover based stealth, until you have distractions you can make by pushing or turning on objects, by throwing a gadget that attracts enemies, environmental items that generate noise like glass, as well as a taser at the very end to quietly take out enemies.
+MJ has these really intriguing stealth sections in which she’ll do her own digging into the Demons or for other bits of information to aid Peter.
+There’s a nice drip feed of mechanics as the sections go on, beginning with really basic cover-based stealth, until you have distractions you can make by pushing or turning on objects, by throwing a gadget that attracts enemies, environmental items that generate noise like glass, as well as a taser at the very end to quietly take out enemies.
 She will often have puzzles to solve involving clues and items around her, but most of all, her sections always serve some purpose to the story, and are fun to play.
-There’s only one section where I feel it wasn’t needed.
-At one point in a mission, you order around Spiderman on the ground, indicating distractions to make and enemies to take out.
+There’s only one section where I feel it wasn’t needed; At one point in a mission, you order around Spiderman on the ground, indicating distractions to make and enemies to take out.
 But I think it would have made more sense -and would be more fun-, to play as Spiderman himself, before switching back to MJ for an important story-related puzzle.

 Miles on the other hand, I hated- despised- outright DETESTED his sections.
 He only has three missions, one of which is a very basic stealth section that ends very quickly.
 He only has one mechanic, which is to hack tech nearby, but none of it is satisfying.
 You don’t have to find some way to sneak to it, you just aim and hold down a button, then move to the next area, that’s it.
 In the end, his sections were just dull and tedious.
 He’s a great character in the story, but his gameplay felt like they had been given the least amount of thought.

-Speaking of the open world, it feels large and is densely packed with collectibles to find.
-Backpacks webbed to the walls of buildings with items from Peter Parker’s past as Spiderman, Landmarks to take photos of, Black Cat stakeouts, as well as optional side missions.
-These of which can be randomly generated police alerts, with robberies, car chases, kidnappings, shootouts, or even car accidents with people to save.
-There are gang bases to take down, challenges to complete that entail taking care of a collection of bombs, scientific components and compounds to make at Peter’s work, and Oscorp research stations to monitor pollution.
-Oh, and then you have normal stand-alone side missions.
+The open world feels large and is densely packed with collectibles to find.
+Backpacks webbed to the walls of buildings with items from Peter Parker’s past as Spiderman, landmarks to take photos of, Black Cat stakeouts, as well as optional side missions.
+Some side missions can be randomly generated police alerts, with robberies, car chases, kidnappings, shootouts, or even car accidents with people to save.
+There are gang bases to take down, some challenges to complete that entail taking care of a collection of bombs, scientific components and compounds to make at Peter’s work, and Oscorp research stations to monitor pollution.
+You also have normal stand-alone side missions.
 By doing these side missions, you’ll earn various types of tokens, which go into crafting new gadgets, upgrades and suits.
 Speaking of the suits, many of them will please die-hard Spiderman fans, some being taken out of the comics, and a handful out of the recent MCU films.
 Some are more wacky than others though.
 They will require you however to complete certain sections of the story, get an entire set of collectibles or reach a certain level, before they’re even available to craft.
 Talk about a long checklist for completionists.